-We have recently established a strong link with the national organisation Medics Against Violence (MAV), and over 80 of our S6 pupils are now MAV Interns.
-As well as developing their skills for learning, life and work, our MAV interns plan and deliver lessons to junior PSE classes on issues related to safety in our local communities and knife crime.
+We have recently established a strong link with the national organisation Medics Against Violence (MAV) and Mentors in Violence Prevention, and over 80 of our S6 pupils are now MAV Interns.
+As well as developing their skills for learning, life and work, our MAV interns and MVP Ambassadors plan and deliver lessons to junior PSE classes on issues related to safety in our local communities and knife crime.